|

 How it Works: Numbs areas before intercourse.

-applying, wait until area becomes less sensitive before intercourse.
+Caution: After applying, wait until area becomes less sensitive before

 * Witch Hazel Pads: